 As soon as you go past the main gate of Chūsonji Temple, hiking up the Tsukimizaka Slope (月見坂) will lead you to this lookout next to Benkei-dō.

-From the lookout, you will get a panoramic view of Hiraizumi town, which surely will give you a relaxing sort of vibe (^_-)-☆.
+From the lookout, you will get a panoramic view of Hiraizumi town, which will surely give you a relaxing vibe (^_-)-☆.

 Hondō Hall (本堂)

 After seeing this gate, you will know you are really close to the Main Hall of Chūsonji Temple.

 The same as the front gate of Motsuji Temple, this gate was relocated from the Ichinose Castle in 1659.